Tsinwntas/tnk-common/projects/common/README.md

 # TnkStorage

-This library is to provide a simple way of using indexed-db for typescript.
+This library is to provide a few commonly used functionality for handling common items.

-Perfect for simple object structure.
-Each table created has a schema of `{databasekey : string, entity : StorageEntity}`

-Each database key is created by its self and this library handles problems such as class functions lost due to JSON retrieval from the database.
-It also creates by default a 'user' table, that holds the user for setting different kinds of user-preferences.

 ## Installation

-`$ npm install ngx-indexed-db`

-`$ npm install @tnk-modules/storage`
+`$ npm install @tnk-modules/common`

 ## Usage